farrandi/dsci_553/lecture8_553.md

 ### Autocorrelation Plots

 - MCMC is not entirely independent, so we need to check the autocorrelation of the chain
+- Want to see the autocorrelation drop to 0 quickly => shows semi-independence
+  - Ideally before lag 5

 ```r
 library(bayesplot)